Gold Coast Transport Guide

 Using Public Transport whilst on holiday in Gold Coast is a compromise between cost and your precious holiday time.

-A few basics.
-The bus network is the most extensive part of the public transport system at Gold Coast.
-My experiences with the buses are NOT great.
+G:Link tram is now the backbone of the network for tourists, however, you will still need to use the bus network to get to most places.
+Sadly, my experiences with the buses are NOT great.
 I have been left waiting for buses that don't run on time or don't even turn up - including once leaving Sea World early to get on a bus, and having to wait an hour :(

 The Gold Coast is quite a large area and you often have to catch more than one bus to get from your location to where you want to go.
 When buses are late or don't turn up and you have to catch a second or a third, you end up having to allow plenty of extra time - time I'd rather enjoy relaxing or doing another activity.

-Trains do not run along the coastal strip, but along the inland route with stations being at Varsity Lakes, Robina, Nerang, Helensvale (closest station to Movie World, Wet n Wild, Paradise Country & Australian Outback Spectacular) and Coomera (closest station to Dreamworld & WhiteWater World.
+Trains do not run along the coastal strip, but along the inland route with stations being at Varsity Lakes, Robina, Nerang, Helensvale (for connections via Express Bus to Movie World, Wet n Wild, Paradise Country, Australian Outback Spectacular, Dreamworld & WhiteWater World) and Coomera Station.

 Trains are useful for travelling up to Brisbane for a day trip, or for connecting through to Brisbane Airport.